dead-man1/V-Bridge-Worker/README.md

 # V-Bridge-Worker 🚀

-A high-performance, stealthy, and universal edge data relay built on Cloudflare Workers.
-Optimized for low-latency streaming, bi-directional masking, and secure traffic management.
+A universal reverse proxy for **VLESS/VMess WebSocket** configurations on Cloudflare Workers.
+Specifically designed to bypass network restrictions, fix direct connection issues, and enhance privacy for edge-based tunneling.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform: Cloudflare Workers](https://img.shields.io/badge/Platform-Cloudflare_Workers-orange.svg)](https://workers.cloudflare.com/)

+## 🎯 Purpose

+V-Bridge-Worker acts as a secure bridge between your client and your target server.
+It is ideal for:
+- **Bypassing Censorship:** Fixes connection issues for VLESS/VMess configs that are blocked or filtered in your region.
+- **IP Masking:** Hides your real IP from the target server provider.
+- **SSL Offloading:** Provides a valid Cloudflare SSL/TLS layer for non-SSL target IPs.

 ## ✨ Key Features

-- **Universal Routing:** Dynamically relay traffic to any destination host and port via URL paths.
+- **Universal VLESS/VMess Proxy:** Works with any WebSocket-based configuration.
+- **Bypass Direct Filtering:** Routes your traffic through Cloudflare's global network to bypass local blocks.
-- **Auto-Protocol Fallback:** Intelligent fallback from HTTPS to HTTP for targets without SSL certificates.
+- **Auto-Protocol Fallback:** Automatically switches to HTTP if the target server lacks an SSL certificate.
-- **Zero-Latency Streaming:** Optimized for real-time data transfer (WebSocket) with no buffering.
+- **Zero-Latency Streaming:** Optimized for real-time data transfer with no buffering.
-- **Double Stealth Engine:** Bi-directional header masking (Nginx spoofing) to remain invisible to active probing.
+- **Double Stealth Engine:** Bi-directional header masking (Nginx spoofing) to remain invisible to DPI scanners.
-- **Request Efficiency:** Built-in noise filtering (Favicon, Bots) to preserve your daily 100k request limits.
+- **Request Efficiency:** Built-in noise filtering to preserve your daily 100k request limits.
-- **Privacy Focused:** Automatically sanitizes sensitive headers to prevent tracking and IP leaks.
-- **Full UDP Support:** Perfectly compatible with UDP encapsulation for high-quality voice/video calls and gaming.
+- **Full UDP Support:** Compatible with UDP encapsulation for high-quality voice calls and gaming.

 ## 🛠 Deployment